bestia-dev/mem6_game/CodeFlow.md

 This is a "single page" app so the start of wasm is only one time here:

 - console_error_panic_hook
-- websocketboilermod::setup_ws_connection - the main way of communication is ws
+- websocket_boiler_mod::setup_ws_connection - the main way of communication is ws
 - RootRenderingComponent::new - all the data is here and the Render trait
 - dodrio::Vdom::new - the main object of dodrio virtual dom is always present everywhere
 - fetch data from server: game_config, videos, audio,